 Life as an Exchange Student

 Modes of Communication: Learning a language involves communicating through listening, speaking, reading, and writing.
-The modes of communication explain how the individual skills are used, each mode is descibed here: Modes of Communication
+The modes of communication explain how the individual skills are used, each mode is described here: Modes of Communication